Grizzlies, Glaciers, and Climate Change: Dayhiking in Glacier National Park, Montana

 - All ground transportation, including airport shuttle from Kalispell, Montana

 Glacier National Park was born 170 million years ago as the earth’s crust was compressing and uplifting.
-During the last ice age (20,000 years ago), it was then carved by glaciers into the peaks and valleys that characterize the park today.
-In 1901, George Bird Grinnell -– who was very influential in the establishment of Glacier as a national park -- said that “…no words can describe the grandeur and majesty of these mountains, and even photographs seem hopelessly to dwarf and belittle the most impressive peak.”
+It was then carved by glaciers during the last ice age 20,000 years ago into the peaks and valleys that characterize the park today.
+In 1901, George Bird Grinnell -- who was very influential in the establishment of Glacier as a National Park -- said that “no words can describe the grandeur and majesty of these mountains, and even photographs seem hopelessly to dwarf and belittle the most impressive peak.”

 Day 2: Our first hike will be a stunning introduction to the park as we drive up Going-to-the-Sun Road to Logan Pass, and hike to Hidden Lake Overlook and along the Highline Trail to Haystack Butte.
 Be prepared to be wowed by the stunning views from both of these trails as we are introduced to the geology of the park and glacier activity.
 There is a good chance that we will have a personal encounter with mountain goats as they are often seen on both of these trails.
-Nine to ten miles round trip, 500 feet of elevation gain.
+Today we'll cover nine to ten miles round-trip, and 500 feet of elevation gain.

-Firebrand Pass is 9.6 miles round trip with 2,200 feet of elevation gain.
-The hike will pass through a riparian area, an aspen grove, a pine forest, and numerous flower-filled meadows, before climbing above timberline.
+Firebrand Pass is 9.6 miles round-trip with 2,200 feet of elevation gain.
+The hike will pass through a riparian area, an aspen grove, a pine forest, and numerous flower-filled meadows before climbing above timberline.
 This trail is in one of the least traveled areas of the park.
-Once at the pass, there will be some stunning mountain views of the park’s southern peaks.
+Once at the pass, we will be rewarded with some stunning mountain views of the park’s southern peaks.

 Day 5: This is our rest day.
 You will have the option of taking a short, easy hike on the Trail of the Cedars and Avalanche Lake Trail, or a half-day river float trip.
 The cost of the river float is not included in the trip price (approximately $60).
 We will leave some time in the afternoon to explore the shops at Apgar Village, located at the southern end of Lake McDonald and not far from Field Camp.

 Day 6: The Two Medicine Valley is our destination today.
 Many of the peaks in the Two Medicine Valley are some of the most photographed in the park.
-It is a classic glacially carved and U-shaped valley, which will afford us an opportunity to learn more about glacier activity and the geology of the park.
+It is a classic glacially carved, U-shaped valley, which will afford us an opportunity to learn more about glacier activity and the geology of the park.
 The hiking options will be either Cobalt Lake or Upper Two Medicine Lake.
-Cobalt Lake is 11.4 miles round trip, with an elevation gain of 1,400 feet.
-The trail follows the south shore of Two Medicine Lake, passes some falls along the way, crosses a creek on a suspension bridge, and then ascends a valley to deep-blue Cobalt Lake.
+Cobalt Lake is 11.4 miles round-trip with an elevation gain of 1,400 feet.
+The trail follows the south shore of Two Medicine Lake, passes some falls along the way, crosses a creek on a suspension bridge, and then ascends a valley to deep blue Cobalt Lake.

-Upper Two Medicine Lake is 9.6 miles round trip, with just 400 feet of elevation gain.
-The trail begins by following the north shore of Two Medicine Lake; soon after leaving the lake, there will be a short spur trail to Twin Falls, which we will take.
+Upper Two Medicine Lake is 9.6 miles round-trip with just 400 feet of elevation gain.
+The trail begins by following the north shore of Two Medicine Lake; soon after leaving the lake, there will be a short spur trail to Twin Falls that we will take.
 We will then return to the main trail and continue our hike to Upper Two Medicine Lake, which sits in a beautiful cirque.

 Day 7: Our final hiking day will take us either to Piegan Pass or Siyeh Pass.
 Both trails begin at Siyeh Bend on Going-to-the-Sun Road, just past Logan Pass.
 After climbing steadily for 2.7 miles, the trail enters Preston Park, where it forks.
-The right fork goes to Siyeh Pass and the left goes to Piegan Pass.
-For Siyeh Pass, the trail levels out for a mile or so where we will hike through beautiful fields of wildflowers, past a couple of tarns, and then rock-hop across a creek before ascending to Siyeh Pass.
-At Siyeh Pass, we will be rewarded with views into the St. Mary Valley.
-From there, we will begin our descent, when we will have relatively close views of the Sexton Glacier.
+The right fork goes to Siyeh Pass and the left to Piegan Pass.
+For Siyeh Pass the trail levels out for a mile or so where we will hike through beautiful fields of wildflowers, past a couple of tarns, and then rock hop across a creek before ascending to Siyeh Pass.
+At Siyeh Pass we will be rewarded with views into the St. Mary Valley, and then begin descending, where we will have relatively close views of the Sexton Glacier.
 The trail continues to descend steeply above Baring Creek Valley to Sunrift Gorge and back to Going-to-the-Sun Road.
-Siyeh to Sunrift Gorge is 10.3 miles, with an elevation gain of 2,200 feet and loss of 3,400 feet.
+Siyeh to Sunrift Gorge is 10.3 miles with an elevation gain of 2,200 feet and loss of 3,400 feet.

-The trail to Piegan Pass will ascend gently after the trail fork.
-Then it traverses a barren, rocky slope to the pass, where there will be some awesome views into the Many Glacier Valley, which is where we hiked on day four.
-Piegan Pass is nine miles round trip, with 1,700 feet of elevation gain.
+The trail to Piegan Pass will ascend gently after the trail fork, and then traverse a barren, rocky slope to the pass, where there will be some awesome views into the Many Glacier Valley, where we hiked on day four.
+Piegan Pass is nine miles round-trip with 1,700 feet of elevation gain.

-Day 8: The trip will end after breakfast.
-If you fly out of Kalispell, you will be driven back to the airport by the Glacier Institute.
+Day 8: The trip will end after breakfast, and if you fly out of Kalispell you will be transported back to the airport by the Glacier Institute.
 Please don’t plan on leaving before noon.

 The trip will be van supported.
-As part of the trip fee, all ground transportation is provided from Field Camp to the trailheads.
+As part of the trip fee, all ground transportation is provided from our field camp to the trailheads.